-1. Who must file a CY 2023 Judicial Financial Disclosure?
+1. Who must file a CY 2024 Judicial Financial Disclosure?

-All active and senior status judges who were sworn in prior to January 1, 2024.
-All part-time and pro tempore part-time judges who derive at least \$15,000 of their annual income from the performance of judicial duties and were sworn in prior to January 1, 2024.
+All active judges who were sworn in prior to January 1, 2025.
+All part-time judges, which includes senior judges, and occasional part-time judges who derive at least \$15,000 of their annual income from the performance of judicial duties.